Best Bike Pumps

 For Off-road biking, a model which a bit more rugged would probably be the best choice, especially if you tend to really get into the rough stuff, with a risk of laying down the bike from rough terrain.

 If you are going for those longer, faster road journeys, something as lightweight as possible would be best.
-With newer materials and technologies, you can now get light weight with durability, usually for a reasonably affordable price.
+With newer materials and technologies, you can now get lightweight with durability, usually for a reasonably affordable price.

 For starters, bike pumps are for bike tires, much smaller with much less capacity.
 While there may be some models out there that can do it, it takes quite a bit of work just to put even a small amount of air into a car tire using one of these.
 Unless in a major emergency, where it is your last and only option, it is probably best to use the right tool for the job.

-Q: What kind of pump do I need for my mountain bike?
+q: What kind of pump do I need for my mountain bike?

 As you are traveling over more rugged terrain, the chance could be greater that you may need to add some air to your tires once in a while.
 In the case of a flat, assuming you are prepared with a spare or patch kit, you may even need to refill completely.

 A product that is more durable, longer lasting, and able to be used more frequently is your best bet.
 You will also want something that can stand up to rougher environments and falls without breaking and becoming absolutely useless to you.

-Q: Which valve system is easier to use, Presta or Schrader?
+q: Which valve system is easier to use, Presta or Schrader?

 Shrader is definitely a more commonly found valve, mostly because of its greater ease of use.
 You see them everywhere.
 Cars, most bikes, small tractors, ATVs and other vehicles.
 But, as we mentioned above, Presta allows higher pressure output which lets you pump the tire faster.
 This is good when racing.

-In many cases, you might not even have to make the choice, based on the fact that you will need to get a pump which fits the valve that comes on your bike tires, unless of course, you plan on attaching custom or aftermarket wheels and tires.
+In many cases, you might not even have to make the choice, based on the fact that you will need to get a pump which fits the valve that comes on your bike tires unless of course, you plan on attaching custom or aftermarket wheels and tires.